oneapi-src/oneDAL/docs/source/onedal/algorithms/pairwise-distances/chebyshev-distance.rst

 Computation method: *dense*
 ---------------------------
-The method defines Chebyshev distance metric which would be used inside other algorithms for the distance computation.
+The method defines Chebyshev distance metric, which is used in other algorithms for the distance computation.
 There are no separate computation mode to compute distance manually.